-Pursuant to Federal Rule of Appellate Procedure 26.1, amici Anti-Defamation League; Americans United for Separation of Church and State; Bend the Arc: A Jewish Partnership for Justice; Central Conference of American Rabbis; Hadassah, The Women's Zionist Organization of America; The Hindu American Foundation; Interfaith Alliance Foundation; The Interfaith Alliance of Colorado; The Japanese American Citizens League; Jewish Social Policy Action Network; Keshet; Metropolitan Community Churches; More Light Presbyterians; The National Council of Jewish Women; Nehirim; People for the American Way Foundation; Presbyterian Welcome; ReconcilingWorks: Lutherans For Full Participation; Religious Institute, Inc.; Sikh American Legal Defense and Education Fund; Society for Humanistic Judaism; South Asian Americans Leading Together; T'ruah: The Rabbinic Call for Human Rights; Women of Reform Judaism; and Women's League for Conservative Judaism state that they are nonprofit organizations, they have no parent companies, and they have not issued shares of stock.
+Pursuant to Federal Rule of Appellate Procedure 26.1, amici Anti-Defamation League; Americans United for Separation of Church and State; Bend the Arc: A Jewish Partnership for Justice; Central Conference of American Rabbis; Global Justice Institute; Hadassah, The Women's Zionist Organization of America; The Hindu American Foundation; Interfaith Alliance Foundation; The Japanese American Citizens League; Jewish Social Policy Action Network; Keshet; Metropolitan Community Churches; More Light Presbyterians; The National Council of Jewish Women; Nehirim; People for the American Way Foundation; Presbyterian Welcome; ReconcilingWorks: Lutherans For Full Participation; Reconstructionist Rabbinical College and Jewish Reconstructionist Communities; Sikh American Legal Defense and Education Fund; Society for Humanistic Judaism; T'ruah: The Rabbinic Call for Human Rights; Women of Reform Judaism; and Women's League for Conservative Judaism state that they are nonprofit organizations, they have no parent companies, and they have not issued shares of stock.
+Amici are represented in this matter by Ropes & Gray LLP.